shiningsunnyday/demodraft/README.md

 Keep master branch always functional.
 To create any feature, create new branch then later pull.
 Because backend and frontend is separate, there shouldn't be merge conflicts.

-When pulled into master, an Action automatically builds and deploys /forward_web to S3 bucket static hosting (frontend) and uses [this]() to restart server on EC2 instance (backend).
+When pulled into master, the repo's uses Actions automatically builds and deploys /forward_web to S3 bucket static hosting (frontend) and restarts server on EC2 instance (backend).

 # Notes \[OPTIONAL\]